AS9100 Certification Cost: What Aerospace Companies Should Expect

 • Surveillance audits (Years 2 and 3)

-3 Internal Resource Costs
+Internal Resource and Operational Costs

-This is the most underestimated category.
+Internal effort is often the most underestimated cost component.

 • Risk management integration